 Being creative is tough.
 One way that I think works for me is by changing my place of writing.
 Let’s say I usually write in my bedroom, for a few days I’ll shift to the living room and write.

-This will hopefully bring up my creativity and make my ebook more interactive and interesting.
+This will hopefully bring up my creativity and make my ebook more interactive and exciting.
 This may not work for you but it does work for me and I think you should try it.

 10. Use Synonyms To Enhance Reading Experience

 Instead of ‘Great’, you can use ‘Amazing or Incredible.
 Instead of ‘Bad’, you can use ‘Pathetic’.
 You see using heavy words can take your ebook from a 6.5 to a 9.3!
-You can use Thesaurus to find synonyms for words that you feel need some more enhancing.
+You can use a Thesaurus to find synonyms for words that you feel need some more enhancement.

 This improves the reading experience which makes the reader feel more enriched, it also helps readers learn new words if they are unknown to these words.
-Overall using synonyms of generic words does add a good taste to your book experience.
+Overall using synonyms of generic words does add good taste to your book experience.

 11. Talk About Your Ebook On Digital Platforms